pronode/intersy/README.md

 -   You can add `"fast"` and `"slow"` classes to control the speed of transition: 250 / 500 (default) / 750 ms.
 -   Add `"once"` class to prevent repeats.
 -   Use `"delay-[ms]"` (250/500/750/1000) class to delay transition by X ms.
--   Use `"threshold-[percent]"` (10/50/75/100) class to define what part of element should be in viewport to trigger the effect.
-25% is default.
+-   Use `"threshold-[percent]"` (0/10/50/75/100) class to define what part of element should be in viewport to trigger the effect.
+25% is default and threshold-0 value is equal to 0.001% of element.

 ## Adding your own effects